will-ugo/QuizApp/README.md

 # QuizApp
 This is a Quiz App by William Ugonna Geoffrey-Nwankaji.
 It involves the user answering ten questions.
 Most questions are answered by the click of a radio button.
-At the endo i=of the quiz, the app displays the summary which includes the User name and Score.
+At the end of the quiz, the app displays the summary which includes the User name and Score.

 INSTALLATION NOTE
 1. Download APK